 Whether you want to start a profitable side hustle or you’re ready to become your own boss, many choose to sell on Amazon; a massive and lucrative opportunity.
 But despite what some online marketers would have you believe, it isn’t just a magical money-making scheme.

 Success takes an adequate budget, hard work, a lot of research, and some dedication.
 In actuality, many people who start their Amazon journey quit before they ever have a chance to succeed.

 But if you work hard and do your research, you can maximize your potential to start and build a successful business.
 In this guide, we’ll learn how to sell on Amazon step-by-step.
 Let’s hop into it!

 1. Find a Product to Sell on Amazon

-Now that you’ve decided to become an Amazon seller, your first step is determining what you want to sell.
+Now that you’ve decided to sell on Amazon, your first step is determining what you want to sell.
 The research you conduct at this initial stage is one of the most important tasks in this entire process.
 The data you gather and the product choices you make from that data will determine the success or failure of your entire project.
 Finding good opportunities depends on a lot more than imitating the success of a popular product or competing against products with mediocre Amazon product pages.
 You’ll need to thoroughly research the products, competition, keywords, and market trends before deciding.

 Before you start to formulate ideas, you’ll need to be aware of the various selling methods.
 Consider your situation and resources when deciding which selling method makes the most sense for you.

 - Retail arbitrage is generally a great starting point for an Amazon newbie.
 Otherwise known as RA, retail arbitrage is when you visit retail stores such as Walmart or Target, buy discounted products, and then resell them on Amazon at a higher price.
 What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment upfront.
 Online arbitrage is the same idea, only that sellers buy discounted products online and resell them on Amazon.